Ten Things to Consider Before Employing a Nanny

 Paediatric first aid training

 We think this is another no-brainer.
-Again, we can help a nanny get this in place at relatively short notice through our partnership with Safe & Sound.
+Again, through our partnership with Safe & Sound, we can help a nanny secure this at relatively short notice.

 Even a six-hour course can ensure the basics are in place should something unforeseen happen.